bensonmiller/chef-splunk/README.md

 * `node['splunk']['server']['runasroot']`: if runasroot is true (which is the splunk upstream package default) then the splunk server runs as root.
 If runasroot is false modify the init script to run as the `node['splunk']['user']`.
 This does not apply to the splunk client as they may need root permissions to read logfiles.
 NOTE1: you may also need to change `node['splunk']['web_port']` on a splunk server to run on a port >1024 if you don't run as root (splunk user cannot bind to privelaged ports).
 NOTE2: If you want to switch from root to the splunk user or vice versa on an existing install, please stop the splunk service first before changing the runasroot boolean value.

+The following attribute controls whether to use Chef Vault for managing secrets or traditional Encrypted Data Bags.

+* `node['splunk']['use_vault_for_secrets']`: If `true`, Vault is used to manage splunk secrets.
+If false, Encrypted Data Bags are used.
+Defaults to `true`, must be set using a boolean literal `true` or `false`.
+This setting affects secrets management for the `setup_auth` and `setup_ssl` recipes.

 The following attributes are related to setting up `splunkweb` with SSL in the `setup_ssl` recipe.